abdrahmansoltan/Learning-Notes/React/02-Hooks.md

 - React Context is a way to manage state globally.
   - it stores data in a external object so that it can be accessed globally.
 - Context is designed to share data that can be considered `global` for a tree of React components, such as the current authenticated user, theme, or preferred language.
+- It's sometimes used instead of `Redux` by a lot of users
 - we'll use the `Context Provider` to wrap the tree of components that need the state Context.
   - `Context Provider` Wrap child components in the Context Provider and supply the state value.
+- we'll use the `Context Consumer` to get values from the state Context.
 - `without context` (Passing "props" through nested components:)

   ```js